JPLee01/pandas-project/README.md

-  Visualisations | A folder containing all of the Plots of the Visualisation.py Program .gitignore | A Text File explicitly explaining to Git which files or folders to ignore in the Project AdvancedUse.py | Python Program created to explore the potential advanced use of the Iris Data Set Analysis.py | Python Programme for carrying out analysis of the Iris Data set Analysis.txt | The results from the Analysis.py Program saved onto a Text File Interactive-Report.gif | Gif used in the Readme to highlight the Iris Data Interactive Report Interactive.py | Python Program for creating the Interactive Report of the Iris Data Set
+  Visualisations | A folder containing all of the Plots of the Visualisation.py Program .gitignore | A Text File explicitly explaining to Git which files or folders to ignore in the Project AdvancedUse.py | Python Program created to explore the potential advanced use of the Iris Data Set Analysis.py | Python Programme for carrying out analysis of the Iris Data Set Analysis.txt | The results from the Analysis.py Program saved onto a Text File Interactive-Report.gif | Gif used in the Readme to highlight the Iris Data Interactive Report Interactive.py | Python Program for creating the Interactive Report of the Iris Data Set